Hamilton Lane Global Private Assets Fund

 Hamilton Lane’s initial contact with the company came from assessing it as part of a secondary transaction in which Monday.com was one of the investments.
 Hamilton Lane subsequently invested in June 2019, as part of a $100 million funding round alongside Sapphire Ventures.
 The funding round valued Monday.com at $2 billion.

 Following the onset of the global pandemic, demand surged for online collaboration platforms.
 Monday.com revenues leapt from $78 million in 2019 to $161 million in 2020.
-Strong growth led the company to raise capital via an initial public offering in June 2021, which valued the business at $6.8 billion.
-Today, the business continues to grow strongly, revenue of approximately $280 million is expected for 2021, and the business has a market capitalisation of $13.6 billion (December 2021).
+Strong growth led the company to an initial public offering in June 2021, which valued the business at $6.8 billion.
+Annual revenues have continued to grow strongly following the IPO, reaching $519 million in 2022.

 Tarsus Group – example of previous failure